Australian Band Shares a Sunny Outlook Ahead of Fuji Rock | Tokyo Weekender

 What have you heard from fans in Japan and how have they reached out to you?

-We have received some love through our social media pages (hyperlink pages here) where people have expressed their excitement, but since we’re a comparatively smaller band we’re always looking to reach more people.
+We have received some love through our social media pages where people have expressed their excitement, but since we’re a comparatively smaller band we’re always looking to reach more people.
 Still, we’ve been blown away by the love we have received so far.

 What can the audience at Fuji Rock expect from you guys?